DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This project demonstrates how network analysis can reveal the hidden structure of Olympic participation.
 By modeling relationships between countries, disciplines, and medalists, I was able to uncover patterns of collaboration, specialization, and centrality that aren’t visible in raw data.
 The analysis highlighted how certain countries dominate through breadth, while others connect through shared sports.
 Clustering by medal type also showed performance-based communities among athletes.
 As a student from Japan, exploring my country’s network was personally meaningful.
 Overall, this project deepened my understanding of network science and showed its power to uncover insights within global systems like the Olympics.

 ## 7. Reference:
-- boyd, d., & Crawford, K. (2011).
-Six Provocations for Big Data.
-Oxford Internet Institute.
+boyd, d., and Kate Crawford. *Six Provocations for Big Data*.
+Oxford Internet Institute, 2011.

+Dormann, Carsten F. "Using *bipartite* to Describe and Plot Two-Mode Networks in R." *University of Freiburg, Biometry & Environmental System Analysis*, 20 Feb.
+2025.
+Vignette for the *bipartite* R package.

+Luke, Douglas A. *A User’s Guide to Network Analysis in R*.
+Springer, 2015.

-- piterfm.
-(2023). *Paris 2024 Olympic Summer Games*.
-Kaggle. https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games
+piterfm. *Paris 2024 Olympic Summer Games*.
+Kaggle, 2023, https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games.
--